 Sec.
 15. Special meetings of the commission.

-The mayor, or two (2) members of the commission, may call special meetings of the commission at any time upon at least twelve (12) hours’ written notice to each member, served personally or left at the usual place of business or residence of such member, or such meetings may be held at any time without written notice, provided all members of the board are present.
+The mayor, or two (2) members of the commission, may call special meetings of the commission at any time advisable in accordance with the Texas Open Meetings Act, as amended, or successor statute.

 If Proposition No. 15 is approved by the voter on November 8, 2022, Section 15 of Article VI of the Slaton City Charter shall thereafter read as follows: